kaizendorks/dexa/README.md

 Awesome, looks like the stack successfully creates hello world console applications.

-Let's now explore the **code generators** available with this stack.
-Any stack can define 2 flavours of generators:
+Let's now explore the **commands** available with this stack.
+Any stack can define 2 flavours of commands:
-- **features**, which are added to your project with the `dx add` command.
-These are meant to be optional features that are optionally _added once_ to each project
+- **feature installers**, which are available through `dx add` in the CLI.
+These are meant to be optional project features that are optionally _added once_ to each project
-- **scaffolders**, which encapsulate the boilerplate for elementes of which you can add many to your project
+- **code generators**, which are available through `dx generate` in the CLI.
+Thse encapsulate the boilerplate code for elementes of which you can add many to your project, like a page or a crud-API

-> Each stack is defined with a particular domain in mind, so the generators implemented by each stack will be based on that context.
-For example, a stack for creating web applications with Vue.js and Fastify migh provide _features_ such as `unit-test`, `i18n` or `graphQL`, and _scaffolders_ such as `page`, `component` or `rest-api`.
+> Each stack is defined with a particular domain in mind, so the commands implemented by each stack will be based on that context.
+For example, a stack for creating web applications with Vue.js and Fastify migh provide _features_ such as `unit-test`, `i18n` or `graphQL`, and _generators_ such as `page`, `component` or `rest-api`.

 Let's see them in action.
 Begin by adding the `unit-test` feature:
 ```